 1. At the beginning of the book, the author writes that "chance was opportunity in the ghetto and you had to be prepared for anything."
 What opportunities did Jessica, Boy George, Coco, and Cesar consider significant, and how did they prepare for them?
 Did they have opportunities they could not see?
 Why?

+2. Loyalty plays a crucial role in Random Family.
 What did it mean to each of the principal characters?
 How do their loyalties shape the course of their lives?